© Edwardgerges | Dreamstime.com

 - Cruciferous vegetables.
 This family of vegetables includes arugula, bok choi (often called “Chinese cabbage), broccoli, Brussels sprouts, cabbage, cauliflower, collard greens, watercress, and kale, as well as radishes, rutabagas, and turnips.
 Cruciferous vegetables are excellent sources of antioxidants, including several phytochemicals (plant compounds) such as beta-carotene, lutein, and zeaxanthin.
 These compounds may help prevent cancer by protecting cells from DNA damage, as well as destroying existing cancerous cells.

 - Berries.
-Blueberries, strawberries, and blackberries are some of the richest sources of antioxidants, including vitamins C and E, anthocyanins (phytochemicals that give these fruits their vibrant colors), flavonoids, and carotenoids.
-If berries aren’t in season, opt for the frozen variety: One study found that freezing blueberries increases their anthocyanin concentration.
+Blueberries, strawberries, and blackberries are some of the richest sources of antioxidants, providing vitamins C and E, anthocyanins (phytochemicals that give these fruits their vibrant colors), flavonoids, and carotenoids.
+If berries aren’t in season, opt for the frozen variety: One study found that freezing blueberries actually increases their anthocyanin concentration.